 - Read systematic reviews: These documents plunge deeply into scholarly literature and identify trends and paradigm shifts in fields of study.
 Sometimes they reveal areas or topics that need more attention from researchers and scientists.

 Keeping track of all the new literature being published every day is an impossible mission.
 Remember that there is technology to make your daily tasks easier, and reviewing literature can be one of them.
 Some online databases offer up-to-date publication lists with quite effective search features:

 Of course, these tools may be more or less effective depending on knowledge fields.
 There might be even better ones for your specific topic of research; you can learn about them from more experienced colleagues or mentors.

 The expression “literature gap” is used with the same intention as “research gap.”
 When there is a gap in the research itself, there will also naturally be a gap in the literature.
 Nevertheless, it is important to stress out the importance of language or text formulations that can help identify a research/literature gap or, on the other hand, making clear that a research gap is being addressed.

 When looking for research gaps across publications you may have noticed sentences like:

 …it is important to address…

 These expressions often indicate gaps; issues or topics related to the main question that still hasn’t been subject to a scientific study.
 Therefore, it is important to take notice of them: who knows if one of these sentences is hiding your way to fame.

 Language Editing Services by Elsevier Author Services:

-Find more about our Language Editing Plus: it is done within 5 working days; it includes unlimited rounds of language review, a manuscript formatting to meet the requirements of the journal of your choice, Customised Cover Letter and an Assessment Report on your document, among other tasks.
-You may also check the final price on our Language Editing Simulator:
+Find more about our Language Editing Plus!
+Done within 5 working days, it includes unlimited rounds of language review, a manuscript formatting to meet the requirements of the journal of your choice, a customized cover letter and an Assessment Report on your document (and more).
+You can look up the final price via our Language Editing Simulator: